typegoose/typegoose/github-page/_docs/index.md

 toc: false
 ---

-This Documentation is manually-written, to look at an automaticly-generated up-to-date documentation look at [TypeDoc-Generated Documentation]({{ site.baseurl }}/typedoc)
+This Documentation is manually-written, to look at an automatically-generated up-to-date documentation look at [TypeDoc-Generated Documentation]({{ site.baseurl }}/typedoc)

 when you are searching for guides, look at [the Guides Section]({{ site.baseurl }}{% link _guides/quick-start-guide.md %})